 The 2016 BAS (Basic Allowance for Subsistence) rate increase is .1% year over year.
 The officers BAS increased a sparse 25¢ and the enlisted BAS increased 37¢.

 BAS is calculated based on the average price of food as measured by the U.S. Department of Agriculture Cost of Food at Home Index.
 The measurement began in October 2015 and will continue through the end of September 2016.

 |2016 Basic Allowance for Subsistence Rates

 |(effective January 1, 2016)|

 About BAS (Basic Allowance for Subsistence)

-Since it is intended to provide meals for service members, it is linked to the price of food.
-Each year, it is adjusted based upon the price of food.
-The BAS is calculated by using the Agriculture Department’s USDA food-cost index.
-Based on this, the BAS is not tied to the military pay increase; plus, the military pay increase includes considerations to the increase of private sector wages.
+Since it is intended to provide meals for servicemembers, it is linked to the price of food, which is adjusted based upon the price of food each year.
+BAS is calculated by using the Agriculture Department’s USDA food-cost index.
+Based on this, BAS is not tied to the military pay increase; plus, the military pay increase includes considerations to the increase of private sector wages.